palantir/atlasdb/docs/source/schemas/best_practices.rst

 - Prefer dynamic column range scans
    - Range scanning over dynamic columns within a row can be 2 or more times faster than range scanning across rows
    - Dynamic column scans are more efficient, and Cassandra is optimized for them
+- However, when used properly, row-based range scans can still provide acceptable performance.

 **Range Scan Caveats**